 Spare Time To Warm Up

-Everything takes time, riding a bike and entering the state of flow also take time.
-For example, before riding a bike you may do 15 minutes of warm up exercises and stretching to get your body ready to go.
-Your mind is similar.
 It needs some time to get into the state, and it takes even longer for you to be fully immersed, so you need to be patient.
-You might not be able to enter the state of flow in the first few minutes but you have to wait for a bit longer until your mind is warmed up.
-But once you have entered the state of flow, you won’t even be aware of time passing after you’ve reached the state of flow.
+You may not be able to reach the state of flow right away, but you still need to wait until your mind has warmed up.
+You won’t even be aware of time passing after you’ve reached the state of flow.

 Keep the Wheels Rolling Till the End